abhayjaniit/ionic5-webrtc-demo/README.md

 # ionic5-webrtc-demo

 Video confence app for the ionic 5(angular/cordova) using webrtc. this app is worked with the ios, android and web.

-app is tested with the android 10, ios 13.

 clone this repo
 ```bash
 git clone https://github.com/abhayjaniit/ionic5-webrtc-demo.git
 ```
+this app is used firebase as the backend you need to set your firebase config in the app.module.ts file.

 Install node modules
 ```bash